 The World Economic Forum has consistently ranked India last among G20 countries for gender equality in the economic sphere.
-There are large numbers of highly educated and well-paid professional women in cities, but for poor women, both rural and urban, the opportunities for economic advancement are far more limited.
-Most find themselves in the informal sector doing poorly compensated, menial, and insecure work (Baruah 2004; 2007a).
+There are large numbers of highly-educated and well-paid professional women in cities, but for poor women, both rural and urban, the opportunities for economic advancement are far more limited.
+Most find themselves in the informal sector doing poorly-compensated, menial and insecure work (Baruah 2004; 2007a).
 The numbers of urban poor have grown steadily in India.
-In some states and union territories - the National Capital Territory of Delhi is a good example - more than 50% of people below the poverty line reside in urban areas (Government of India 2009).
-Much greater attention is currently being paid to reducing urban poverty than in previous decades, but large-scale job training and livelihood programmes still tend to be skewed in favour of men.
-The limited number of income-generation and skill development programmes available to poor urban women in India tend to focus on stereotypically female occupations such as beautician training, tailoring, and embroidery (Vadera 2013).
-Organisations like the Self-Employed Women's Association (SEWA) and the Working Women's Forum that do offer more lucrative and innovative training opportunities for women tend to have a regional focus in cities like Ahmedabad and Chennai (Baruah 2010; Chen 2008).
+In some states and union territories - the National Capital Territory of Delhi is a good example - more than 50 percent of people below the poverty line reside in urban areas (Government of India 2009).
+Much greater attention is currently being paid to reducing urban poverty than in previous decades, but large-scale job training and livelihood programs still tend to be skewed in favour of men.
+The limited number of "income-generation"

+and skill development programs available to poor urban women in India tend to focus on stereotypically female occupations such as beautician training, tailoring and embroidery (Vadera 2013).
+Organizations like the Self-Employed Women's Association (SEWA) and the Working Women's Forum that do offer more lucrative and innovative training opportunities for women tend to have a regional focus in cities like Ahmedabad and Chennai (Chen 2008; Baruah 2010).
 The lack of opportunities for training and skill development severely constrains the economic potential of poor urban women and compromises their and their dependents' overall well-being.
-There are virtually no opportunities for disadvantaged urban women with limited education and socio-economic resources to acquire skills in more lucrative growing fields such as transportation, warehousing, and skilled construction work (ibid.).
+There are virtually no opportunities for disadvantaged urban women with limited education and socio-economic resources to acquire skills in more lucrative growing fields such as transportation, warehousing and skilled construction work (Chen 2008; Baruah 2010).

-Azad Foundation was launched in New Delhi in 2008 to make a modest contribution towards addressing this gap.
+An NGO, called the Azad Foundation, was launched in New Delhi in 2008 to make a modest contribution towards addressing this gap.
 Its flagship initiative, Women on Wheels (WOW), recruits and prepares poor urban women to become professional and commercial drivers.
-Its motto, "For Women, By Women", is seamless in its logic of dovetailing disadvantaged urban women's need for better-paying economic opportunities with the transportation needs of the growing numbers of upper- and middle-class professional women and their families.
-New Delhi does not have a higher crime rate than similar-sized cities in other parts of the world.
+Its motto "For Women, By Women" is seamless in its logic of dovetailing disadvantaged urban women's need for better paying economic opportunities with the transportation needs of the growing numbers of upper- and middle-class professional women and their families.
+New Delhi does not have a higher crime rate than cities of its size in other parts of the world.
 It does have the dubious distinction of being the city with the highest incidence of rape in India.
-There is no empirical evidence to suggest that women-only taxi or bus services offer women a safer mode of transportation, but the logic that it might be a practical way to increase mobility and visibility for women in the city also made New Delhi a suitable location to launch the WOW initiative.
-The growth of similar initiatives in a range of different contexts - including with the support of donor organisations (see, for example, UN Women 2016) - suggests that there is some confidence that the combination of employment and safety outcomes is attractive from both the demand and supply side.
+There is no empirical evidence to suggest that women's only taxi or bus services offer women a safer mode of transportation, but the logic that it might be a practical way to increase mobility and visibility for women in the city also made New Delhi a suitable location to launch the WOW initiative.
+The growth of similar initiatives in a range of different contexts - including with the support of donor organizations (see, for example, UN Women 2016) - suggests that there is some confidence that the combination of employment and safety outcomes is attractive from both the demand and supply side.